AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   ![](assets/delivery-set-explicit-dates.png)

 * **[!UICONTROL Delivery duration]**: Adobe Campaign sends the messages beginning on the start date.
 This field allows you to specify the duration during which the messages can be sent.

+  >[!IMPORTANT]
+  >
+  >Once upgraded to the Enhanced MTA, the **[!UICONTROL Delivery duration] parameter ** in your Campaign deliveries is used only if set to 3.5 days or less.
+If you define a value higher than 3.5 days, it will not be taken into account.
+All impacts are detailed in the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html) document.

 * **[!UICONTROL Resource validity duration]**: this field is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).
 * **[!UICONTROL Mirror page management]**: the mirror page is an HTML page accessible online via a web browser.
 Its content is identical to the email content.
 By default, the mirror page is generated if the link is inserted in the mail content.
 This field allows you to modify the way in which this page is generated: